-Judy Garland Was Forced To Be Anorexic
+Judy Garland Was Forced To Develop An Eating Disorder To Maintain Her Weight

 Whenever Garland snuck away from set to have a snack, execs would inform each other about her diet-breaking actions in internalized memos.
 When she was 18, to avoid this cheating, she was encouraged to smoke 80 cigarettes a day.
-She was even forced to pop pep pills to keep her awake and quell her appetite, and given sleeping pills to knock out.
+She was even forced to pop pep pills to keep her awake and quell her appetite, and she was given sleeping pills to knock her out.
 However, this only perpetuated a cycle of binging and purging that eventually killed her.
 When Garland died, she had advanced cirrhosis and hepatitis, thanks to the alcohol addiction that she said resulted from the stresses of working with MGM.

 Joan Crawford Had Her Teeth Painfully Extracted To Get Roles

-Those who watched Feud: Bette and Joan know that Joan Crawford underwent a dental procedure to remove her back teeth when she was younger.
+Old Hollywood siren Joan Crawford underwent a dental procedure to remove her back teeth when she was younger.
 Like many young actresses in Old Hollywood, Joan felt she needed to be more beautiful in order to have a successful career.
 While the procedure did allow her cheekbones to sink in attractively, it also caused her gums to become infected and swell up.
 This caused her upper lip to expand permanently, leading to the famous Crawford mouth.

 Gossip Columnists Destroyed Actors' Lives